Sebkah/99draft/README.md

 # 99draft

-An experimenter into making a text editor.
+An experiment into making a text editor.

-## Overview

-The architecture is split into three distinct layers:

 ### 📦 Project Structure

-This is a **monorepo** containing three main packages:

 #### **`@99draft/editor-core`** - Core Editor Engine